 Spot Factoring Requires Double, Triple Checking

 Other times, the fraudulent activity may be associated with spot factoring also called single invoice factoring, where a company seeks to get financing per a one-time-only agreement.
-In this instance, the company seeking invoice factoring is less likely to establish a lasting relationship with the factoring company and more likely to take the money and run.
+In this instance, the company seeking factoring is less likely to establish a lasting relationship with the factoring company and more likely to take the money and run.
 The con in spot factoring may work with a company setting up an entirely fictitious business with phony records and credit histories and even a staged verifier who provides made-up information to the factoring company to “verify for accuracy.”

 Relationships Can Not Replace Verification for Invoice Factoring Companies

-So any client that is reluctant to provide identifying information to the invoice factoring company could be suspicious.
+So any client that is reluctant to provide identifying information to the factoring company could be suspicious.
 Because account receivables factoring is based upon expediency, a client could try to take advantage of this by rushing the company through the process in hopes they won’t pay too close attention to the documentation.
 Yet taking short cuts should never take the place of verification, and those companies who skip this crucial step are putting themselves at risk.